 The TSX Venture Exchange has lower listing requirements.
 Companies can list with as little as $750,000 in net tangible assets and no profitability requirement, making it accessible to early-stage resource explorers, pre-revenue technology companies, and small industrials that are not yet ready for the main exchange.

 TSXV graduation: A TSXV company can graduate to the main TSX once it meets TSX listing standards.
 Graduation events are significant catalysts — they typically accompany index inclusion and broader institutional coverage, resulting in valuation re-rating.
 Identifying TSXV companies approaching graduation is one of the most actionable TSXV investment angles.
+For the more established, already-graduated segment of the main board, see TSX small-cap stocks.

 CSE: The Canadian Securities Exchange is a third Canadian exchange, smaller than TSXV, with even lower listing standards.
 It hosts many cannabis and crypto-adjacent companies.
 Filtering strategies for CSE listings are more extreme than for TSXV.